ankitbioinfo/nico_tutorial/README.md

 - 🎨 **Centered colormap at 0** in `plot_significant_regression_covariations_as_circleplot`
   for better interpretability of regression results.
-  *Thanks to Andy Shing Fung Chan for the suggestion!*
+  *Thanks to Andy Shing Fung Chan for the modification!*